 1. On (date), (explain the reasons for the suspension, specifically outlining what the employee did or failed to do).
 (Include any additional information that would show the seriousness of the employee's action/inaction.)
 (Include any additional information that identifies any adverse impact on clients or other employees that resulted from the employee's action/inaction.)
 2. On (date), (explain the reasons for the suspension, specifically outlining what the employee did or failed to do).
 (Include any additional information that would show the seriousness of the employee's action/inaction.)
 (Include any additional information that identifies any adverse impact on clients or other employees that resulted from the employee's action/inaction.)
 Your actions violated (cite specific statutory subsections, personnel rules, other rules or policies violated).

-In issuing this notice, consideration has also been given to the following facts:

-- On (date), you received a (type of corrective/disciplinary action or, if applicable, performance rating) for (briefly describe reason for action). - On (date), you received a (type of action) for (briefly describe reason for action).
+In issuing this notice, consideration has also been given to the following facts: - On (date), you received a (type of corrective/disciplinary action or, if applicable, performance rating) for (briefly describe reason for action). - On (date), you received a (type of action) for (briefly describe reason for action).
 Your actions constitute a serious violation of Department policies and procedures.
 Continued violations will result in more severe disciplinary action including dismissal.

-You have the right to appeal this suspension under A.R.S. § 41-1830.16 if you wish.
-Your appeal must be made in writing to the Law Enforcement Merit System Council, 2102 W. Encanto Boulevard, MD 1290, Phoenix, Arizona 85005.
-You must file your appeal within ten working days from the effective date of this action and must state the facts with specificity upon which your appeal is based, along with the action you request of the Council.

-١, , acknowledge receipt of this notice of suspension on (Employee's signature) (Date)
+You have the right to appeal this suspension under A.R.S. § 41-783 if you wish.
+Your appeal must be made in writing to the State Personnel Board, 1400 W. Washington, Suite 280, Phoenix, Arizona 85007.
+You must file your appeal within ten working days from the effective date of this action and must state the facts with specificity upon which your appeal is based, along with the action you request of the Board.
+Sincerely, (Name of Approving Authority) (Title of Approving Authority) cc: Employee Personnel File Agency Personnel Manager I, , acknowledge receipt of this notice of suspension on (Employee's signature) (Date) Suspension-Uncovered Employee (COPY TO AGENCY LETTERHEAD) Date Name Address City, State, Zip Code Dear Mr./Ms. (Last Name):

-Suspension 80 Hours or Less-Covered Employee, Non-Full Authority Peace Officer

 This letter is official notice of your suspension without pay from the Department of (agency name).

-The period of suspension will begin at (enter the employee's normal work start time, such as 8:00 a.m.) on (date), and continue to (enter the employee's normal work end time, such as 5:00 p.m.) on (date), (enter number of hours being suspended; must be 80 or less) hours.
+The period of suspension will begin at (enter the employee's normal work start time, such as 8:00 a.m.) on (date), and continue to (enter the employee's normal work end time, such as 5:00 p.m.) on (date), (enter number of hours being suspended) hours.
 You are to report to work at (enter the employee's normal work start time, such as 8:00 a.m.) on (date), following the suspension.
+As a (position title) with the Department of (agency name), you are (describe primary duties).
+You have been an employee of the State of Arizona since (employee's hire date).
+The specific reasons for your suspension are as follows: